A superposition principle for the inhomogeneous continuity equation with Hellinger-Kantorovich-regular coefficients: Preliminaries

 and define the functional $J_{\alpha, \beta,\delta}\colon \M_\Om \to [0,\infty]$ as

+where $\alpha>0$ and $\beta > 0$ are fixed constants.
 We remark that adding the total variation of $\rho$ to $B_\delta$ enforces the balls of $J_{\alpha, \beta,\delta}$ to be compact in the weak* topology of $\M_\Om$.
 Such property, together with others, is the object of Lemma \ref{lem:prop J}.
 The content of Lemma \ref{lem:prop J} is based on results proven in \cite[Lemmas 4.5, 4.6]{bf}.